- Home

 β οΈ Common Mistakes

-- Confusing congruent with similar
+- Confusing congruent (same shape AND size) with similar (same shape, possibly different size)

 Frequently Asked Questions